mrepol742/project-orion-legacy/README.md

   See the GNU General Public License for more details.

   You should have received a copy of the GNU General Public License along with Orion.
 If not, see <https://www.gnu.org/licenses/>.

-  Portions of this file ('utils.js', 'redfox.js') are derived from code licensed under the MIT License.

-  The original code licensed under the MIT and its copyright information can be found at <https://github.com/mrepol742/project-orion/blob/master/src/LICENSE/>.
  ```
 <br>
 This are the following commands available on this chatbot.